christso/crypto-investing-guide/README.md

 # CRYPTO INVESTING GUIDE

 This is a quick reference guide for crypto investors.
 I've prepared this guide to help educate my friends about how the financial system is evolving, so they can use this knowledge to protect their wealth.
 The financial system is changing rapidly since 2016, and it's difficult to keep pace.
 I will continue to update this guide with my learnings.
 You will still need to do your own research (DYOR) as this guide is intended to point you to the source of information, rather than be your primary source of information.

 If you would like to discuss anything crypto-related, please go to [Discussions](https://github.com/christso/crypto-investing-guide/discussions/).

 If you would like to request any changes to the document, please go to [Issues](https://github.com/christso/crypto-investing-guide/issues) and create an issue.

+You can follow me on Twitter [@christso](https://twitter.com/christso) for real time updates.

 ## Contents
 * [The traditional financial system](#The-traditional-financial-system)